FACEBOOK TWITTER INSTAGRAM YOUTUBE PINTEREST PINTEREST

 Moving onto another SNES SquareSoft remake, Front Mission 1st: Remake () at least comes from a game that never left Japan (though eager fans of SquareSoft's 16-bit era may have played the fan-translation that's long been floating around the rom-hacking scene).
 Despite Square-Enix having seemingly nothing to do with this game, I reckon it does a better job of remaking a classic game than the Pixel Remasters.
 It looks nice enough, staying true to the original art design though it won't push many a graphics card.
 The strategy-RPG gameplay remains untouched from its 90s heyday which as far as I can tell includes all of the extra features found in the PlayStation-only re-release (also Japanese only; no fan translation).
 Not bad if you're into it and unlike the Final Fantasy pixel remasters, I'd say it's an upgrade that might just make that patched Super Famicom ROM obsolete.

 Flashback 2 () is a legacy sequel that had promise and good ideas but lacks the polish to make it truly worthwhile.
 Combat plays as if it wants to be a twin stick shooter, but the enemy AI acts in a way to make that type of gameplay almost impossible.
 It's hard to aim, dodge or do much of anything when in combat.
-Many an unfair death ensues which is a shame, considering I liked the adventure side of things and the overall cyberpunk aesthetic.
+Many an unfair death ensues which is a shame considering I liked the adventure side of things and the overall cyberpunk aesthetic.
 A disappointment.

 Unfairly dismissed at the beginning of the year, perhaps due to the glut of quality titles surrounding it and its rather inflated price tag, Forspoken (★★) is quickly becoming something of a hidden gem.
 The open-world isn't as large or as open compared to something like Elden Ring or Tears of the Kingdom, but it is focussed.
 The combat isn't as deep or rewarding as Spider-Man or Immortals: Fenyx Rising, but it is still a lot of fun.
 Frey Holland, our delinquent New Yorker with no family, a tough attitude and a heart of gold makes for good company on her journey through the rabbit hole to a fantasy world terrorised by a magical affliction dubbed The Break.
 Not many seem to agree with me, but I found her and her performance to be full of personality, if you can get past some baffling story decisions in the opening moments.

 I'm a firm believer in the death of the author.
 When someone produces art, its interpretation is no longer theirs but the consumer of that art.
 They are free to read into it however they please and whatever they get out of it is entirely correct and bespoke to them.
 Despite J.K.
-Rowling's ignorant beliefs when it comes to trans rights, there is still a fair amount of the Harry Potter universe that members of that community can latch onto.
-And their reading is entirely valid.
+Rowling's ignorant beliefs when it comes to trans rights, there is still a fair amount of the Harry Potter universe that members of that community and others can latch onto.
+I know some that do and their reading is entirely valid.
 When it comes to Hogwart's Legacy (★★), many more creatives beyond Rowling worked hard to create a satisfying role-playing adventure and they did a very good job at it too.
 Combat is tight and inventive, the story is absorbing and magical and the worldbuilding is second to none.
 It's no wonder it became the best-selling game of the year, and a far more worthy one than the whatever the latest Call of Duty spat out.

 A pretty good walking simulator with a great story.
 The Invincible (★★) tells of a group of interstellar scientists who get into trouble when they discover strange metal structures and lifeforms on a supposedly barren alien planet.
 An enemy military faction is also conducting research, but when human life disappears it's up to Yasna, the resident biologist (and player character) to investigate.
 The Invincible does everything a good walking simulator should do; tell an engaging story while exploring a beautifully realised location in the company of some well-written and acted characters.
 One of the best of its type I've played in a long time.